Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 ---

 ## Member Status Type
 Every member that is registered on the Toluna platform has a corresponding status that indicates a general level of their ability to participate on the Toluna platform.
-We call this the Member Status Ttype, or also known as PanelistStatusType.
+We call this the Member Status Type, or also known as PanelistStatusType.
 The details of each status are outlined below.

 | PanelistStatusTypeID | Name | Description |